Teeth Cleanings & Oral Exams

 Most of our New Haven patients find their routine dental teeth cleanings to be completely painless, but you might experience some discomfort during the cleaning if you have exposed dentin or suffer from sore gums.
 If something hurts during your cleaning, please do not hesitate to let us know!
-We know that a lot of people are afraid of the dentist, and our mission at Comprehensive Dental Health, LLC is to make you as comfortable as possible and ensure a pain-free dental exam.
+We know that a lot of people are afraid of the dentist, and our mission at Comprehensive Dental Health is to make you as comfortable as possible and ensure a pain-free dental exam.

 We invite you to contact Comprehensive Dental Health to schedule your next teeth cleaning in New Haven, CT, with Dr. Dr. Joseph Tagliarini!